 Certain changes must be reported to the authorities.
 The records of the trusts may be inspected by the Attorney General (Isle of Man) and there is a much more visible and comprehensible regulatory framework.

 The role of the enforcer is a key feature and the appointed enforcer much remain completely independent of the Trustees.

 Its use in segregating assets, in dealing with fixed term events like loan replacement, and in providing a layer of confidentiality and its flexibility make it a valuable planning tool for the 21st century.

 What ILS World can provide

 We have a considerable amount of expertise in this area.
 Our professional and highly qualified team have a great deal of experience advising clients on trusts and have built up a reputation for providing a high standard of help, management and support that clients and their professional advisers have come to expect.

 • Arranging drafting of the trust deed

 • Providing a designated trustee

 • Arranging banking facilities.

-For further information on trusts please contact Gemma Davies at email@example.com
+For further information on trusts please contact our Head of Private Clients Gemma Davies at firstname.lastname@example.org

 Please note: ILS World does not offer tax advice.
 If you are not professionally qualified to give tax advice we will be happy to make an appropriate introduction.